ricardo-quintela/JPEG-Compression-Stage-Viewer/README.md

                         add padding to the image unitl a certain value -s   , --downsample
                         downsample the image by a given set of values {0, 1, 2, 4}
+  -d DCT, --dct DCT     calculate the dct of the image (must be multiples of 8, 0 to apply on
+                        the whole channel)
+  -q QUANTIZE, --quantize QUANTIZE
+                        quantize the image with a defined quality factor [0,100] -f, --dcpm            encode the DC coeficients of the image
 ```